Alzheimer’s Prevention — Supplements I Take (and Why), part 3: CocoaVia Memory+ (cocoa flavanols)

 Worried about your health?

-You’ve come to the right place.
-I’m a sugar addict who has lost over 150 pounds with lifestyle changes, and I’m passionate about preserving my healthy body and mind.
-Join me in changing your life, too!
+I’m a sugar addict who has lost over 100 pounds with lifestyle changes, and I’m passionate about preserving my healthy body and mind.
+You can change your life, too!

 A (long) while back I promised to blog about my various supplements for anyone else who is interested in brain health and in potentially delaying